oracle/terraform-provider-oci/website/docs/r/database_autonomous_database_wallet.html.markdown

 * `password` - (Required) The password to encrypt the keys inside the wallet.
 The password must be at least 8 characters long and must include at least 1 letter and either 1 numeric character or 1 special character.

+** IMPORTANT **
+Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values

 ## Attributes Reference

 The following attributes are exported:

 * `content` - content of the downloaded zipped wallet for the Autonomous Database.
 If `base64_encode_content` is set to `true`, then this content will be base64 encoded.

-If passing the base64 encoded content to a `local_file` resource, please use the `content_base64` attribute of the `local_file` resource.
-See this [example](https://github.com/terraform-providers/terraform-provider-oci/blob/master/examples/database/adb/autonomous_data_warehouse_wallet.tf) for more details.
+## Import

+Import is not supported for this resource.